 The merger agreement between us and Kolltan ("Merger Agreement") provides that we will be required to pay Kolltan's former stockholders contingent consideration in the form of development, regulatory approval and sales-based milestones ("Kolltan Milestones") of up to \$172.5 million.
-Certain Kolltan Milestones have been abandoned consistent with the provisions of the Merger Agreement and, because of this, as of December 31, 2019, we believe that the adjusted amount we may be required to pay for future consideration is up to \$127.5 million contingent upon the achievement of the Kolltan Milestones.
-We have previously sent an abandonment notice to the representative of Kolltan's former stockholders with respect to certain of those Kolltan Milestones, to which the representative subsequently objected.
+Certain Kolltan Milestones related to the METRIC clinical study, TAM partnership closing within two years of the acquisition, CDX-3379 and CDX-0158 have been abandoned and, because of this, as of December 31,

+2020, we believe that the adjusted amount we may be required to pay for future consideration is up to \$107.5 million contingent upon the achievement of the Kolltan Milestones.
+We have previously sent abandonment notices to the representative of Kolltan's former stockholders with respect to each of the abandoned Kolltan Milestones, and the representative subsequently objected to the abandonment notices for CDX-3379 and CDX-0158.
 We disagree with their objection and believe their objection to be without merit.
+We have filed a Verified Complaint in the Court of Chancery of the State of Delaware seeking declaratory relief with respect to the rights and obligations of the parties relating to certain contingent milestone payments under the Merger Agreement relating to the discontinued CDX-0158 program.
+In SRS' responsive Answer and Verified Counterclaim, SRS made claims of breach of contract with respect to the Merger Agreement, breach of implied covenant of good faith and fair dealing, declaratory relief, and unjust enrichment regarding abandonment of the CDX-0158 milestones.

-We are, however, discussing potential amendments to the Merger Agreement with respect to the Kolltan Milestones with that stockholder representative.
-At this time, we are unable to reasonably assess the ultimate outcome of our disagreement with the representative of Kolltan's former stockholders over its objection to our abandonment of certain Kolltan Milestones or determine an estimate of potential losses, if any.
-We cannot assure you whether any such amendment will be completed on terms acceptable to us, or at all.
+At this time, we are unable to reasonably assess the ultimate outcome of our litigation with the representative of Kolltan's former stockholders over its objection to our abandonment of certain Kolltan Milestones or determine an estimate of potential losses, if any.
+Further, there are disagreements between that representative and us with respect to our abandonment notice related to the discontinued CDX-3379 program, which could result in litigation.